kossiitkgp/KOSS-Selection-Tasks/Teaching/Miscellaneous/capture_the_flag.md

 1. Common tools and techniques used in CTF competitions
 1. Describe in detail about the Reverse Engineering type of challenges.
 Include at least the following
     - What are Reverse Engineering challenges?
-    - What are the tools we used to solve such challenges?
+    - What are the tools used to solve such challenges?
     - (Optional) Discuss Python and Rust reverse engineering challenges and techniques as well
 1. Describe in detail about Pwning challenges.
 Include at least the following
     - What is pwning?
     - What are the common vulnerabilities exploited to pwn a system (binary exploitation)?
     - (Optional) Discuss shellcodes for solving Reverse Engineering challenges
 1. Try out one Reverse Engineering and one Pwning challenge from the internet, and describe your solutions in detail.
 Document your CTF writeups in markdown files (`.md`).
 You are encouraged to create a github repo for this